 Next, the solvent is purged from the shatter oil using heat and vacuum.
 The resulting cannabis concentrate is then processed into one of a number of potential forms, including wax, crumble, honeycomb, sap, budder, live resin, and of course, shatter.

 How to Use Shatter

-These concentrates are then vaporized or “dabbed” by consumers from a vape pen or specially equipped water pipe called a dab rig.
+Like other marijuana extracts, shatter is usually vaporized or “dabbed” by consumers from a vape pen or specially equipped water pipe called a dab rig.
 With a potency ranging between 50-90 percent cannabinoids by weight, marijuana extracts like shatter are a fast, efficient, smoke-free way to consume cannabis.